dward2/BME547/syllabus.md

 ## Duke Community Standard & Academic Honor
-Engineering is inherently a collaborative field, and in this class, you are encouraged to work collaboratively on your projects.
-The work that you submit must be the product of your and your group's effort and understanding.
-All resources developed by another person or company, and used in your project, must be properly recognized.
+Engineering is inherently a collaborative field, and in this class, you are encouraged to discuss what you have learned in class and share resources that you find.
+However, your code development and final submitted code must be the product of your and/or your group's effort and understanding.
+It is not permitted to share your code with others for them to copy or use.
+Any external resources developed by another person or company, and used in your project, must be properly recognized.